 Regression-based and correlational analyses consistently show that individuals with a dominant negative Internal Dominant Focus exhibit lower subjective well-being and higher anxiety, even when external variables are controlled.Once a neutral allostatic state is achieved, positive thinking must be added deliberately.
 Remaining neutral alone leads to emotional flatness and reduced dopaminergic motivation.
 From a PNI perspective, positive thinking activates reward and meaning circuits, stabilizes serotonin–dopamine balance, and gradually shifts IDF and allostasis toward sustained regulation rather than threat.

 Positive thinking functions as a mental conditioning exercise.
-Repeated positive attentional focus strengthens prefrontal–limbic integration through neuroplasticity, first creating a temporary regulated allostatic state and later consolidating it into a habitual internal equilibrium.
-Over time, this new balance becomes the default Internal Dominant Focus.
+Repeated positive attentional focus strengthens prefrontal–limbic integration through neuroplasticity, first creating a temporary regulated allostatic state and later consolidating it into a habitual internally optimal allostasis equilibrium.
+Over time, this new balance becomes the default Allostasis witha positive Internal Dominant Focus.

 As Internal Dominant Focus and allostatic balance stabilize toward positivity, behavioral patterns change naturally.
 Individuals withdraw from conflict-driven environments because repeated stress reactivates threat circuits and destabilizes allostasis.
 This shift reflects nervous-system self-regulation rather than avoidance.

 Positive thinking also reduces reliance on artificial mood regulation.
 Internal neurochemical balance replaces substance-induced highs, lowering inflammatory load and supporting immune regulation.
-From a PNI standpoint, this stabilizes both emotional and physiological health.
+This shift from temorary soothing cosumption to anti inflammatory health productsis supported in modern times by several innovations eg. soda based collagen /diabetes/ anti-ageing effervescent drinks available online From a PNI standpoint, a diet and drinking patter which calms the body and reduces inflammation, stabilizes both emotional and physiological health , that aids in positive thinking without doubts.

-Over time, positive thinking combined with psychodynamic regression and cognitive rescripting rewires emotional memory.
+Over time, positive thinking combined with psychodynamic regression and cognitive rescripting rewires neuroplasticity of the brain.
 Conscious and subconscious feedback loops realign, reducing repetitive stress patterns and restoring emotional coherence.

 In conclusion, positive thinking is not impractical.
 It is IDF- and allostasis-dependent and neurophysiologically conditional.
-When introduced after stress regulation and reinforced through repetition and lifestyle alignment, it creates a stable internal equilibrium that supports long-term emotional resilience, immune balance, and psychological well-being.
+When introduced after mindfuness, it is reinforced through repetition and lifestyle alignment, it creates a stable internal equilibrium that supports long-term emotional resilience, immune balance, psychological well-being and manifesting of desires that support positivity in self and all.

 References :